onlyhavecans/dotfiles/cookbooks/workstation/README.md

-# workstation
+# Workstation

-TODO: Enter the cookbook description here.
+Initalize my workstation and link up all my dotfies.
+The readme in the main dotfiles is better